alessandrobelli/obsidian-sample-plugin/README.md

 - 📚 **Database ID Search**: Easily find your Notion database by ID.
 - 📂 **Dynamic Folder Suggestions**: As you type the migration path, get real-time folder suggestions.
 - 🖋️ **Page Relations**: Choose to insert relations inside the page if your Notion notes have properties that link to other pages.
 - 🏷️ **Attach Page ID**: Option to attach Notion page ID to Obsidian note titles, useful if you have pages with the same name.
+Anyway the plugin will use a sequential number at the end.
 - 📄 **Page Content**: Toggle to import the content of the pages from Notion.
 - 📝 **Migration Log**: Keep track of your migration progress.